mohamed96321/mern-post-app/README.md

-# mern-post-app
+# mern-share-places-app
-Simple Post App with nodejs, reactjs, expressjs, and mongodb
+Sharing places app with nodejs, expressjs, reactjs, and mongodb